 Your personal Facebook profile is exactly what it says.
 Some have had success with this.
 Personally though, I prefer not to mix business with my personal life.

 An author page is your official writer page where you can post about your works or anything that is happening in your genre or subject matter.
 This tends to be the preferred choice for most writers.
-With a Facebook Page, you have more control of the marketing aspect of your writing.
+With a Facebook Page, you have more control of the social media marketing aspect of your writing.
 You can also dictate whether your followers have the ability to post on your page or not.

 A Facebook Group could be a good fit for you as well, especially for beginning or newer authors.
 Creating a group of like-minded fans of your genre can keep you relevant and always attracting new readers.
 It allows you to interact with your groups followers.
 However, it will require a lot more time because with good groups, you need to mediate and keep the group clean and on target.